 You can manually install an unmanaged agent on a Windows computer.
 After you install an unmanaged agent, you can make changes to its configuration.
-For more information about reassigning an unmanaged agent to a different central computer, see the User Guide for NetlQ Sentinel Agent Manager.
+For more information about reassigning an unmanaged agent to a different central computer, see the NetlQ Agent Manager User Guide.